 Oxford-Elgin might be moving toward COVID-19 ‘red tier’

-Southwestern Public Health reported 19 new cases of COVID-19 on Friday, bringing the total number of active confirmed cases in the Oxford-Elgin region to 72.
+Southwestern Public Health reported 19 new cases of COVID-19 last Friday, bringing the total number of active confirmed cases in the Oxford-Elgin region to 72.

-It also reported the region’s eighth death, an 89-year-old Norwich Township man.
+It also reported the region’s eighth death last week, an 89-year-old Norwich Township man.

 “There is good news, however,” Lock added.
 “The good news is that each of you has what it takes to bring these numbers down, to decrease the amount of virus circulating in our community, and to lower the risk to the community we love.”